South Carolina Highway 14: Route description

 SC 14 begins at an intersection with US 76 Business (Main Street) in the city of Laurens.
 The state highway heads north through the Laurens Historic District as Church Street, which starts as two lanes but expands to four lanes as it approaches US 76 (Hillcrest Drive).
 The two highways run concurrently for a short distance before US 76 splits west onto Anderson Drive.
 SC 14 reduces to two lanes shortly before it exits the city limits.
 The state highway heads northwest parallel to CSX's Spartanburg Subdivision.
 The highway passes by several stretches of Old Laurens Road and passes through the hamlet of Barksdale before reaching the town of Gray Court, where the highway intersects SC 101 (Mill Street).
 North of town near the hamlet of Owings, SC 14 has a trumpet interchange with I-385.
 The state highway runs concurrently with the four-lane freeway to a modified diamond interchange at the southern edge of Fountain Inn.
 SC 14 parallels the railroad into town as Laurens Road and then becomes Main Street at the Laurens–Greenville county line.
 The highway intersects SC 418 (McCarter Road) and passes the historic Cannon Building.

 SC 14 leaves Fountain Inn and continues to parallel the railroad as the Main Street of Simpsonville.
-In the center of town next to the historic Burdette Building, the highway intersects Curtis Street, which heads east as SC 417.
+In the center of town next to the historic Burdette Building and 101 East Curtis Street, the highway intersects Curtis Street, which heads east as SC 417.
 The highways run concurrently to the northern edge of town, where SC 417 continues straight on Main Street toward interchanges with I-385 and Interstate 185 in Mauldin while SC 14 turns northeast.
 The highway crosses Gilder Creek and passes through the unincorporated Greenville suburb of Five Forks, where the highway gains a center turn lane, meets the western end of SC 296 (Five Forks Road), and intersects SC 146 (Woodruff Road).
 Between the hamlets of Batesville and Pelham, SC 14 crosses the Enoree River and enters Spartanburg County, where the road expands to four lanes plus a center turn lane.
 The road temporarily becomes a divided highway through its single-point urban interchange with I-85 just west of the Interstate's interchange Aviation Drive, the main access road to Greenville-Spartanburg International Airport.
 Just north of I-85, SC 14 returns to Greenville County and becomes a six-lane highway with a center turn lane that passes along the western edge of the airport property.
 The state highway meets the western end of SC 80 (J. Verne Smith Parkway) on the southern edge of the city of Greer, through which the highway follows Main Street, which reduces to four lanes at Old Buncombe Road.